krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 ```
 ### Python's built-in file reader

 As your data set becomes bigger and more complex, things inevitably will go wrong.
-You'll encounter problems with bogus data, poor data structure, unexpected values, etc. To mitigate this problem, it's beneficial to know something about the meta-data, that is, the characteristics of the data set you're working with.
+You'll encounter problems with bogus data, poor data structure, unexpected values, etc. To mitigate these problems, it's beneficial to know something about the meta-data, that is, the characteristics of the data set you're working with.

 Meta-data includes things such as the structure (number of rows and columns, delimeter), the type of data (numbers, strings, dates), character encoding, the appearance of null (missing) values, etc. Having an understanding of this meta-data will allow you to perform validation on incoming data to ensure it is up to snuff before adding it to your dataset and will also help you troubleshoot errors when they come up.